ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_tloc_ext.md

 18. Click on the three dots next to the *vEdge_Site20_dev_temp_nat* device template and click on **Attach**.
 Choose the vEdge20 device and Attach it.
 Click Next/Configure Device as the prompts pop up (nothing will need to be populated since we're using a device template copied from before with NAT set to On)

+    {% include important.html content="Wait for the template to attach.
+If it gives an error/failure then the templates will go out of sync.
+To resync, click on the three dots next to *vEdge_Site20_dev_temp* and choose **Change Device Values**.
+Hit Next and Configure Devices.
+Now try step 18 above again." %}

     ![](/images/TLOC_Ext/27_xattachve20_next_conf.PNG)

 This completes the configuration of TLOC Extensions at Site 20.